 - One possible interpretation of the song Orgasm by X Japan is that it is about someone experiencing both this and its titular aversion.
 It may also be one of the first songs about MDMA to ever be published, at the same time.

 - Ménage à 3:

-- Amazonian sex goddess DiDi has, to date, been unable to reach orgasm during sex.
-This is largely because men are overwhelmed with her beauty (and assets) and can only last a few seconds with her, but on at least one occasion another woman performed cunnilingus on her until the woman's jaw went numb, without solving the problem; in addition, she appears to fake satisfaction to avoid disappointing her boyfriends.
-That reflects her (misguided) attempts to be nice, but in fact, she's something of a ditz who treats men with an unthinking casualness that verges on cruelty; they just invariably forgive her because of her gorgeousness.
-However, her desperate need for an orgasm has resulted in increasingly jerkish behavior from her, and she seems to have developed something of a sense of entitlement.
+- Amazonian sex goddess DiDi was, for the first several years of the strip, unable to reach orgasm during sex.
+This is largely because men are overwhelmed with her beauty and can only last a few seconds with her, but on at least one occasion another woman performed cunnilingus on her until the woman's jaw went numb, without solving the problem; in addition, she appears to fake satisfaction to avoid disappointing her boyfriends.
+Her desperate need for an orgasm led to increasingly jerkish behavior.
+She did eventually shake this problem, but now she's gotten the impression that the orgasm meant she's in love, and she's in Stalker with a Crush mode.

 - Sandra also admitted to problems reaching orgasms in an early strip, but this seems to be less of a problem for her; there are hints that she reaches climax sometimes when drunk, if only because it inspires her to have bizarrely kinky sex.
 The problem certainly hasn't been mentioned since she moved to her own comic.

 - Stella and Claire in Collar 6 are unable to have an orgasm because of their Super Soldier conditioning.